Safe and Secured

 - Secure your home: we greatly suggest closing and locking all windows and doors all the time.
 An open window may offer fresh air around your home but this is also an invitation for thieves.
 Possible perpetrators going door-to-door with flyers sometimes knock and try the door to see if it opens giving them easy access to your place.

-- Arm your security system: always turn on your home security system even if you are running for a short errand outside.
+- Arm your security system: always turn on your home security system even if you are running a short errand outside.
 Thieves can act fast and break into your home in a matter of minutes so it is always much better to leave your home protected with your home security system.

-- Follow the forecast: always check the weather forecast in advance so you can prepare with correct weather gear and take time to focus on closing up your place.
+- Follow the forecast: always check the weather forecast in advance so you can prepare with the correct weather gear and take time to focus on closing up your place.

 - Evaluate your exterior: Do a quick scan of your home’s exterior before you leave your home.
 Look for flyers, newspapers, or anything else that might suggest your absence.

 Home security is both the security hardware in a property and also your personal security practices.
 Security hardware is your doors, locks, alarm systems, lighting, motion detectors, and also security camera systems.
 On the other hand, personal security usually means your own practices such as making sure to lock all your doors and windows, activate alarms, and have a guard dog.
 And, you should make sure that you should not hide your extra keys somewhere outside.

 According to an FBI report, about 58.3% of home robberies in the United States involved forcible entry.
 According to recent statistics, the average burglary in the country takes about 90 seconds to about 12 minutes.
 A burglar will try to break into your home within 60 seconds.
 Their main targets are cash, jewels, and expensive electronics such as laptops too.
 We do not suggest hiding extra keys outside for they will know.
 Do not also turn off the lights.
 Have small CCTV stickers on your doors and have a kind request with your neighbors while you are away.

 Home Security Industry